encode/django-rest-framework/docs/api-guide/filtering.md

 ![Ordering Filter](../img/ordering-filter.png)

-By default, the query parameter is named `'ordering'`, but this may by overridden with the `ORDERING_PARAM` setting.
+By default, the query parameter is named `'ordering'`, but this may be overridden with the `ORDERING_PARAM` setting.

 For example, to order users by username: